ErrorTzy/writings/notes/Ethics/OnWhatMatters.md

 **Practical Reasons**: A fact can be a reason for (1) the mental state of wanting x to happen, and (2) the behavior of doing something to make x happen

-**Responding to a reason by action vs. Responding to a reason by having desire**: The former is always volaruntary, the latter is not always voluntary.
+**Responding to a reason by action vs. Responding to a reason by having desire**: The former is always *volaruntary*, the latter is not always *voluntary*.
 We can choose to act in some way, but we cannot choose to want in some way.

+The free choice to be made: which desire we are trying to fulfill.

 > The Telic Desire Theory, according to Parfit, only consider our PRESENT desire; It does not take future desires into account.

+#### 5. State-Given Reasons